 The hull of a strawberry is the stem area, located just under the skin.
 To remove the stem without having to cut off the entire top, we like to use a grapefruit spoon.

-Holding the spoon (or a small paring knife) pierce the berry and cut in around the stem.
-Then, move it in a circular motion.to remove the hull.
+Holding the spoon (or a small paring knife) pierce the berry and cut around the stem.
+Then, move it in a circular motion to remove the hull.

 Once you have a stash of dehydrated berries, you can use them as-is, or dehydrate them to make all sorts of recipes!

-Add them to heart shaped pancakes for Valentine’s Day, a delicious strawberry apple crisp.
-You can even crush them into batter for strawberry shortcake self rising flour biscuits recipe.
-Or you can just snack on them as they are!
+Add them to heart shaped pancakes for Valentine’s Day or a delicious strawberry apple crisp.
+You can even crush them into batter for strawberry shortcake using our flour biscuits recipe or you can just snack on them as they are!

 🎯 TFN Pro Tip